 Students will demonstrate the ability to manage the organization, operations, and resources of an educational organization in a way that promotes a safe, supportive and effective learning environment.

 Students will collaborate with all stakeholders to respond to diverse interests and needs of the community and beyond and mobilize resources to meet those needs.

 Students will act with integrity, fairness, and ethical values.

 Students will demonstrate the ability to understand, respond to, and influence the larger political, social, economic, legal, and cultural context that influences education.

 Students will be able to synthesize scholarly learning and prior professional experience to promote practical application

-There is still time to register for Spring B (March 11-May 5).
+There is still time to register for Fall A (August 26-October 20).
 Apply now!